pstolarz/sprops/README.md

  - The library uses ONLY standard C library API and shall be ported with a little effort for any conforming platforms.
  - Memory allocation is performed ONLY by the generated grammar parser code for grammar reductions.
-The bison parser allows a flexible way for configuring such allocations e.g. via stack alloca(3) (used by the library) OR heap malloc(3).
+Bison parser allows a flexible way for configuring such allocations e.g. via stack `alloca(3)` (used by the library) OR heap `malloc(3)`.
 This may be useful for porting to some constrained embedded platforms.
-See the bison parser generator documentation for more details.
+See the Bison parser generator documentation for more details.
  - The API is fully re-entrant.
 No global variables are used during the parsing process.
  - The library is thread safe in terms of all library objects except API passed